 The Salutation Island population is monitored annually by the Western Australian Department of Environment and Conservation.
 The population at Arid Recovery Reserve in South Australia is monitored quarterly on sand-tracking transects.
-The population in the semi-captive colony at Mt Gibson is monitored quarterly via trapping, and also daily via automated camera and pit-tag reader systems placed at watering points and at nests (Woinarski et al. 2014).
+The population in the colony at Mt Gibson is monitored quarterly via trapping, and also daily via automated camera and pit-tag reader systems placed at watering points and at nests (Woinarski et al. 2014).
+The population at Arid Recovery is monitored quarterly using track counts.